LIS 415: Information Organization

 Prerequisites: None

-Audience (level, environment/setting): beginning; all settings
+Audience (level, environment/setting): beginning level; all settings

 Relevant Program Learning Outcomes